entorenee/dotfiles/README.md

 1. Open Vim in a terminal.
 The vimrc file checks to see if Vim-Plug is already installed and installs it if it isn't.
 2. Run `:PlugInstall` on the Vim Command line.

+### Installing Conquer of Completion Language Servers

+After installing Vim plugins, the following language servers may be installed and used for development.

+- `:CocInstall coc-tsserver`: TypeScript language server
+- `:CocInstall coc-rescript`: ReScript/ReasonML language server

+Running `:CocList extensions` will list all language servers/extensions used by CoC.

 ---
 Many thanks to Francesco Renzi for his detailed [post](https://uracode.com/2017/08/05/the-perks-of-storing-your-dotfiles-in-a-repository/) on how to set up this system.